Derrick Luckassen: Loan to Kasımpaşa

 On 11 January 2021, due to a lack of playing time Luckassen ended his loan at Anderlecht, and moved to Turkish club, Kasımpaşa, on loan until the end of June.

 Loan to Fatih Karagümrük

 On 9 June 2021, he returned to Turkey on a new loan, joining Fatih Karagümrük.

+Pafos

+On 20 July 2024, Cypriot club Pafos announced the signing of Luckassen from Maccabi Tel Aviv.
+He was part of the Pafos side that won the club's first Cypriot league title during the 2024–25 season.